Who am I?

 So what do I do?

 Every design you see in the gallery is an original pattern.
 Sometimes drafting a pattern ends up being the most time-consuming portion of the project.
 If a design is for a pet portrait, that pattern will only be used once.
 Other designs may be used many times, with similar or different species of wood.
 Regardless each piece is truly unique, as every tree has different grains and textures.
 Each piece of my wood puzzle is cut by hand using a scroll saw.
-No computer programs, no laser fitting – just me.
+No CNC computer programs, no laser fitting – just me.
 That’s half the fun.
+Especially now in the world of AI “artwork” running rampant, I find the process of creating things to be the most enjoyable.

 Where does the wood come from?